A High Functioning Alcoholic’s Story of Treatment

 Like many young people, Nicole liked to go out and party with her friends.
 But there was something different about the way Nicole partied–she didn’t just drink to have fun.
 She drank to get wasted.
 Soon, she reached a point where she’d decline invitations from her friends to go out so she could stay home and drink alone.
 “I craved connection, but didn’t want to do anything but get drunk.
 I fell into a cycle of working during the day, then drinking and blacking out at night, then doing it all again the next day,” Nicole says.
 “I was doing well at work, but I felt like crap and was covering up so much.
 I had so many secrets.”

-Because Nicole was able to function at work and pay rent, she spent years in denial that she had a drinking problem.
+Nicole was able to function at work and pay rent.
+Thoug she didn’t know it yet, she was a high-functioning alcoholic.
+That’s how she spent years in denial that she had a drinking problem.
 She hid her alcohol abuse from her friends and family.
 It wasn’t until her health started to suffer–she felt sick and shaky and had no appetite, even though she’d always loved food–that she decided she needed help.
 “I couldn’t miss work because I had to pay rent.
 I didn’t know how to manage it,” Nicole recalls.
 “I didn’t want to ask for help because that meant admitting I had a problem.”

-Nicole completed detox in a hospital, which she described as “painless”, even though she was really scared at first, and then completed residential treatment at Promises, followed by four months in intensive outpatient treatment.
+Nicole completed detox in a hospital, which she described as “painless,” even though she was really scared at first.
+Then she completed residential treatment at Promises, followed by four months in intensive outpatient treatment.
 “I had no idea what to expect, but I got there and saw it was just houses,” she says.
 “It felt homey, not like a hospital at all.”

 Although she was used to not having rules, “It was nice to have structure–to get up at a certain time and go to the gym,” she says.
 “The food was amazing and the techs were super supportive.”
 One of her favorite parts of drug rehab treatment was the group sessions.
 “They all made you think in some way and contributed something,” she says.
 “It’s hard to walk into a meeting full of strangers.
 You don’t know what to do and you feel like an outsider, but Promises taught us everything so we knew what to do after treatment.”